josephklause-401-advanced-javascript/lab-class-03/README.md

 #### Running the app
 npm run start
     * starts node on index.js
+    * will push a new file to destination.txt [folder](destination.txt) and console.log obj
 npm run test
     * runs one iteration of test
 npm run lint